psyllix/Newcomer-Health-CDS/README.md

 # Newcomer-Health-CDS
 This artifact set includes two ordersets developed for the management of the newly arriving refugee patient in the United States of America.
-These orderset was developed based upon CDC guidelines for the management of the newly arrived refugee.
+The content was developed based upon CDC guidelines for the management of the newly arrived refugee.
 Each order set contains a list of orders,a documentation template, and a set of recomended diagnoses.
 Orderset options are constrained based on the age and gender of the patient.

 # General Information